-The connection from the appliance to the vent should be as direct as possible and the upward slope of any horizontal breaching should be at least 1/4 inch per linear foot.
+The connection from the appliance to the vent should be as direct as possible and the upward slope of any horizontal breaching for Category I and IV boilers should be at least 1/4 inch per linear foot (21 mm/m).
 Examples of the complete exhaust system with drain is in 3.5.
 The appliance connector should incorporate provisions to drain condensate formed in the vent system.
 The connector should include an appropriate drain section (not provided).